plone/Installers-UnifiedInstaller/README.txt

   on platforms with odd libraries (like OS X Leopard).

 --without-ssl
   Optional.
-Allows the build to proceed without ssl dependency tests.
+Allows the build to proceed without openssl development libraries.
+SSL may not be needed in simple environments.

---without-lxml
-  Prevents automatic build of lxml with static xml2 and xslt libraries

 Note that you may run install.sh repeatedly for the same target so long as you either use a different installation method or specify different